python/devguide/triage/labels.rst

 The available version labels (with the form :samp:`3.{x}`) are updated whenever new major releases are created or retired.

+See also :ref:`the branch status page <branchstatus>` for a list of active branches.

 Other labels
 ============